1 9 6 5 (Japan)

 1140 x 30 minute episodes

-You can destroy his body, but you can't keep a good crime fighter down.
-The villainous Saucer Lips learned the hard way when he killed police officer Peter Brady (no, not that Peter Brady).
+You can destroy his body, but you can’t keep a good crime fighter down.
+The villainous Saucer Lips learned the hard way when he killed Metro City Police Force officer Peter Brady (no, not that Peter Brady).

 Little did Saucer Lips know he was sowing the seeds from which would spring his greatest foe, the bionic superhero known as Tobor, the 8th Man!